310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 Like, they’ve touched a really dangerous area with the Kiryu Kuro-san incident, and a few other incidents, too.

-Cleaning a pool is not thaat big a deal, but this time around they’ve actually hurt a bunch of people.
+Cleaning a pool is not thaaat big a deal, but this time around they’ve actually hurt a bunch of people.

 All that bloodshed will forever cling to them.
 I wasn’t directly involved in that incident though—It was my mother who ordered them to do it.